William Whitshed: Last years

 Whitshed's hopes of becoming Lord Chancellor were never realised: his patron Archbishop King was steadily losing influence to Hugh Boulter, Archbishop of Armagh, who was not an admirer of Whitshed.
 Furthermore, the Swift affair had made him bitterly unpopular: it was admitted frankly in Government circles that it was impossible for a man so generally detested to be made Lord Chancellor.

-In 1726, he asked to be transferred to the Court of Common Pleas (Ireland), saying that the burden of his office was becoming too much for him as he aged.
+In 1726, he asked to be transferred to the Court of Common Pleas, saying that the burden of his office was becoming too much for him as he aged.
 The following year it was decided to make him Chief Justice of the Irish Common Pleas, but he died suddenly, aged only 48, shortly afterwards.
 His early death was blamed by some of his friends on the toll taken on his constitution by the vicious personal attacks on him by Swift.
-Others blamed a lack of proper medical care, since no doctor attended him in his last illness, despite the seriousness of his condition.
+Others blamed a lack of proper medical care, since no doctor attended him during his last illness, despite the seriousness of his condition.
 He was unmarried and had no children: his estate passed to his next surviving brother.